 If your employer provides a 401(k) retirement plan it’s likely you have the ability to invest in mutual funds.
-Most employer sponsored plans will provide a host of mutual fund investment options based on your propensity for risk and your retirement timeline.
-In addition to investing in mutual funds your 401(k) provides these added benefits.
+Most employers sponsored plans will provide a host of mutual fund investment options based on your propensity for risk and your retirement timeline.
+In addition to investing in mutual funds, your 401(k) provides these added benefits.

 - Payroll Deduction – you can start allocating money into your 401(k) plan and a mutual fund by simply having a percentage of your paycheck deducted each pay period.
 It’s a “set it and forget it” strategy, once you choose a mutual fund your investment will grow automatically each pay period.
 Payroll deduction provides an easy and hassle free means of consistently investing in mutual funds.